Seward Park Clay Studio RESIDENCY PROGRAM

 SPCS residencies are not suited for production artists who are making a living off the work they make here.
 We do not have the capacity for that volume of work, and it is not a reasonable use of a subsidized community studio.

-THE THREE TYPES OF RESIDENCIES
+THE two TYPES OF RESIDENCIES

 There are limited need-based financial aid options available for the one-year residency, for those who qualify.
 Please click here to read the requirements and to fill out a form.